quiet69/SmartWardrobeManager-ardunio-nodemcu/README.md

 # SmartWardrobeManager
-Source code for a prototype developed to
+Source code for an IoT prototype developed to
                               secure a key
                                give smart clothing suggestions
                                push temperature and humidity data to cloud